QubitProducts/kube-ci/README.md

 - better metrics
 - example deployment assets

-## Maybe
-- Help with createing per repo/branch temporary storage for cacheing.
-- Allow a default workflow or steps repository content.
-- Create an initial issue on newly created projects to give instructions.
-- Allow CEL (or maybe prolog), configuration of workflows based on on how to import a workflow.

 # Deploying

 - Pick a URL for the webhook.The Kube-CI github WebHook needs to be reachable